-I may be an idealist, but I’m definitely a realist and I know fact from fiction.
-And the following truth that I am about to reveal is that there is no such thing as Community in today’s society.
+I may be an idealist, but I’m definitely a realist and I know the difference between fact and fiction (though ever since I was a kid I found myself day-dreaming more often than not, especially in school.
+And that’s something I still do that to this very day).
+The following truth that I am about to reveal is my truth: that there is no such thing as Community in today’s society.
 At least, not the true definition of community.
-I know a lot of people like to throw that word around, along with that horrible term “fam”, just as much as they like saying they have OCD, which they don’t.
+I know a lot of people like to throw that word around, along with that horrible term “fam” (short for “family”) just as much as they like saying they have OCD, which they don’t.

-So, put on your truth-seeking caps my friends, as once again we dispel another myth, something that probably once held true thousands of years ago when we were living as true tribal communities taking care of one another while we lived free, self-governing lives.
+So, put on your truth-seeking caps my friends, as once again we dispel another myth, something that possibly once held true thousands of years ago when we were living in smaller, tribal communities taking care of one another as we lived more free, self-governing lives.

 Community is a world without government.

 One aspect of government that we may not consider is the fact that it is an institution for the lazy.
 Think about it: the only responsibility one has to their fellow human and making the world a better place is voting on policies which we have no say in their creation, and which are executed by a few elite control freaks who think they know what’s best for everyone.
 Policies and their executors, which, based on past results, most likely will not fix the world’s problems.
 Cast a vote, cleanse your conscience, then go about your life not having to physically help anyone else, ever, hoping one day it will all be better and all the problems will be fixed by The Government (cue dramatic music: Da-da-daaaaaaa!!!!)!